ahadu777/dudu-backend/docs/cards/catalog-endpoint.md

 # Catalog endpoint (real) — Dev Notes

 ## Purpose
-Expose active products and their functions so buyers can select a package.
+Expose active ticket offerings (bus/ferry/package passes) and their functions so buyers can select a package pass.
+Note: the response uses `products[]` for backward compatibility; semantically these are ticket offerings.

 ## Contract
 - `GET /catalog` — see `/openapi/openapi.json` (3.0.3).